-#VoteRendon: Max Scherzer's favorite player has All-Star stuff
+#VoteRendon?
+Max Scherzer's favorite player has All-Star stuff

 Said Murphy: “Do you go to FanGraphs?”

 Among the statistical tidbits, you’ll find at FanGraphs is this: Through the end of June, Rendon was one of four National League players with more walks than strikeouts.
 The other three were Buster Posey and Joey Votto, both of whom have won an MVP, and Anthony Rizzo, who hasn’t won an MVP yet but has finished top five in the voting each of the past two years.
 Whether Rendon has an MVP award in his future remains to be seen.
-For now, though, you could make a strong case that on a stacked Nats squad that has made a mockery of the NL Least thus far, he’s been his team’s most valuable player.
+For now, though, you could make a strong case that on a stacked Nats squad that has made a mockery of the NL Least thus far, he has been his team’s most valuable player.

 "Do you go to FanGraphs?"